-Many people drink alcohol responsibly and within the recommended limits which does not put their health at risk.
-But some people get into serious trouble because of their drinking, causing harm to themselves and those around them.
+Many people get into serious trouble because of their drinking, causing harm to themselves and those around them.

 - Increased tolerance to the effects of alcohol

-- A desire to cut down with unsuccessful attempts at this
+- A desire but inability to cut down drinking

 Health Risks & Side Effects of Alcohol Abuse

 Alcohol is toxic to the body’s cells when consumed in amounts other than those recommended.
 Prolonged heavy drinking and binge drinking have a variety of adverse effects on the body, including:

 - Alcoholic brain damage and Chronic liver disease

 - Fetal alcohol syndrome (FAS)

 - Chronic liver disease, Infertility in men and women